Apply for the Bachelor of Theology with Honours (BTheol(Hons))Apply Now

-- have been admitted to the degree of Bachelor of Theology majoring in the subject or subjects of study proposed with an average grade of at least B+ for the appropriate 300-level papers;
+- have been admitted to the degree of Bachelor of Theology with an endorsement in the subject of study proposed and with an average of B+ in at least four 300-level papers;

 - have been admitted with the status of one who is entitled to proceed to the degree;

 - have a qualification acceptable to the Pro-Vice-Chancellor and produce evidence acceptable to the Pro-Vice-Chancellor of ability to proceed to the degree.